The Burns Supper is an institution of Scottish life: a night to

 Rabbie Burns Nichts

-Last years events were a sell out success and as we still intend
+Last years events were a sell out success, please book early to avoid disapointment.

-Saturday 18th January 2014 - Limited spaces available
+Saturday 18th January 2014 - We are fully booked

 7pm arrival and Host's Welcome